lmerchant/convert_line_p_to_exchange/Readme.md

 from the command line.
 Set environment variable.
 PYTHON=.

-## Integration Tests
+## Integration Tests (Fix documentation of these)
 Change TESTING variable in config.py to True.
 Then run program either as convertLinePtoExchange if installed as a package or as python3 convert_line_p_to_exchange.py if installed in an environment.
 This will use input testing files in folder tests/data and the output is saved into tests/output.

 List things checking for ....

 python tests/integration_testing.py (does this take place of using testing flag = True?)